Marcos1D9/Marcos1D9/README.md

 ### I learned some soft-skills Like

-- Working in a group of developers to plain and assing the tasks to made the project
+- Working in a group of developers to plain and assign the tasks to made the project

 **And about my technical skills adquired**

-- Developing routes of commentaries, hiding of books and authors, carrousel for landing page functionalities
+- Development of comment routes, book and author hiding, carousel for landing page features.

-- Learning about a new database MongoDb and use his ORM Mongoose to do access to it
+- Get information about a new MongoDb database and use your Mongoose ORM to access it